acoravos/acoravos.github.io/index.md

 <a href="https://bsky.app/profile/arc.bsky.social"><i class='fa fa-cloud'></i></a>
 <a href="http://www.twitter.com/andreacoravos"><i class='fa fa-twitter'></i></a>

 Hi, I'm Andy.
-I build, write, and research at the edge of science, philosophy, and the mind.
+I build, write, and research at the edge of the humanities and science.

+I like finding things that make life better, and then scaling them so more people have access.
+Software is often the mechanism, but not always.

 I co-founded HumanFirst, where I served as CEO for 7 years, unlocking better research for all humans, sooner.
 In 2024, we sold the company to [ICON (NASDAQ: ICLR)](https://www.statnews.com/2024/02/29/icon-acquires-humanfirst-digital-tools-clinical-trials/), launching the [Atlas platform](https://www.iconplc.com/solutions/outcome-measures/digital-health-technologies).
 I am now taking a sabbatical.

-I like finding things that make life better, and then scaling them so more people have access.
-Software and science are often the mechanism, but not always.

 ##  What's getting my attention today